GaussianForest: Hierarchical-Hybrid 3D Gaussian Splatting for Compressed Scene Modeling: Method

-where $\mathbf{q}\in\mathbb{R}^4, \mathbf{s}\in\mathbb{R}^3$ are covariance-related quaternion and scaling vectors. $\alpha\in\mathbb{R}$ stands for the opacity for the subsequent blending process.
-To account for color variations with viewing angles, each Gaussian's color is modeled by 4-order spherical harmonics (SH), represented as $\mathbf{c} \in \mathbb{R}^{3 \times 4^2}$.
 After training, the Gaussian parameters are determined, thus allowing the acquisition of the transformed 2D Gaussian on the image plane.
 Subsequently, a tile-based rasterizer is applied to sort $N$ Gaussians for $\alpha$-blending.
 Typically, modeling a real-world scene may require several million Gaussians.
 This substantial quantity, along with the 59 parameters associated with each Gaussian, significantly increases the storage requirements for the trained model and affects rendering speed during the sorting and blending process.

-To propose a more streamlined and practical solution, we propose Gaussian-Forest (GF), as illustrated in Fig. \ref{fig:overview}.
-Gaussian-Forest models Gaussian parameters within a hybrid tree, where each leaf node traces a distinct path to the root, thereby determining a specific Gaussian.
-Explicit attributes (e.g., position, opacity) are stored in the leaf nodes, while implicit attributes like scaling, rotation, and color are learned in the internal and root layers to maximize sharing across trees and reduce parameter redundancy (Sec. \ref{sec:hybrid}).
-Furthermore, to minimize the required number of Gaussians without compromising accuracy, the forests are dynamically grown and pruned (Sec. \ref{sec:growth_pruning}), focusing on adding siblings to accurately represent complex regions only.
+To propose a more streamlined and practical solution, we propose GaussianForest, as illustrated in Fig. \ref{fig:overview}, which models Gaussian parameters within a hybrid tree, where each leaf node traces a distinct path to the root, thereby determining a specific 3D Gaussian.
+Explicit attributes including position and opacity are stored in the leaf nodes, while implicit attributes like covariance and color are learned in the internal and root layers to maximize sharing across trees and reduce parameter redundancy (Sec. \ref{sec:GaussianForest}).
+Furthermore, to minimize the required number of Gaussians without compromising accuracy, the forests are dynamically grown and pruned (Sec. \ref{sec:growth_pruning}).